 How Does a Dirty Condenser Affect an Ice Maker?

-When a condenser gets dirty, it’s not just the condenser that’s affected.
+Whether the ice maker is a Hoshizaki or a Manitowoc, when a condenser gets dirty it’s not just the condenser that’s affected.
 When a condenser works harder, the whole system begins to work overtime.
 As time passes, an overworked system begins to break down.

 To describe how a system slowdown happens, before the evaporator can use the refrigerant to freeze a batch of ice, it must be in a liquid form.
 When the condenser takes too long to make this conversion from a gas to a liquid, the whole refrigeration system backs up, waiting for the condenser to finish the job.